Exclusive with Former Steelers Safety Erik Totten, 2002

 Have any coaches and coaching lessons inspired you as a potential future coach?

-My high school coach – he was just a classy guy who aspired me.
+My high school coach – he was just a classy guy who inspired me.
 Tony Davis – he was a right end for Seattle before he coached my high school.
 He had a profound impact on my life.

 And Willy Robinson in Pittsburgh.
 He told me once “ET – don’t ever hesitate to ask a hard question.
 Just know that you need to be prepared for a hard answer.”